 Food From Our Travels – Montenegro

-For those of you that have joined us on our Adventure Yogi Montenegro Holiday will know the food is a trip highlight.
+For those of you that have joined us on our Adventure Yogi Montenegro Holidays will know the food is a trip highlight.
 It can be summed up very simply as fresh, local and seasonal.
 Eating this way leaves you feeling amazing and more connected to the natural rhythms of the seasons, full of energy and deeply satisfied.

 Unlike its well known neighbour Croatia, Montenegro is not within the EU.
 That means that it does not have access to cheap and plentiful foods that can be imported all year round.
 Luckily, they grow some amazing produce!

-We visit Montenegro twice a year, once in spring and again in autumn and the produce we have access to is different at those times!
+We visit Montenegro a few times a year, once in spring and again in autumn and the produce we have access to is different at those times!
 In the spring we have an abundance of spring greens, spinach, broad beans and the last of the seasons strawberries.
 In autumn we indulge in the pomegranate harvest, divine olives, courgettes, aubergines and the juiciest tomatoes!
 It’s safe to say, we eat REALLY well.

 So, here are some of our favourite local delights including a recipe from our own chef Joki (Croatian born herself) on a retreat favourite!